marcominerva/ChatGptNet/README.md

 ### DefaultModel

 ChatGPT can be used with different models for chat completion, both on OpenAI and Azure OpenAI service.
-With the *DefaultModel* property, you can specify the default model that will be used, unless you pass an explicit value in the **AskAsync** method:
+With the *DefaultModel* property, you can specify the default model that will be used, unless you pass an explicit value in the **AskAsync** method.

 ##### OpenAI